-The Governor Malcolm Wilson Tappan Zee Bridge opened to traffic in 1955 and, until its retirement on October 6, 2017, was a vital artery for residents, commuters, travelers and commercial traffic.
+The Tappan Zee Bridge opened to traffic in 1955 and, until its retirement on October 6, 2017, was a vital artery for residents, commuters, travelers and commercial traffic.
 The bridge, which was designed to carry up to 100,000 vehicles per day, handled an average of 140,000 vehicles daily, and traffic congestion and delays were regular occurrences.
 Heavy traffic, narrow lanes and the lack of emergency shoulders often contributed to congestion and frustration for motorists.
 As a result, the bridge had twice the average accident rate per mile as compared to the rest of the 570-mile Thruway system.
-In recent years, hundreds of millions of dollars were spent to maintain and repair the bridge.
-Had the bridge not been replaced, the Thruway Authority would have needed to spend an additional $3 billion to $4 billion over the next 20 years to ensure its structural integrity.
+In the last decade, hundreds of millions of dollars were spent to maintain and repair the bridge.
+Had the bridge not been replaced, the cost of maintaining the bridge would rival the costs of a new bridge, with none of the benefits.

-The Tappan Zee Bridge had only seven lanes, some of which were narrower than the current standard lane width of 12 feet.
+The Tappan Zee Bridge had only seven lanes, all of which were narrower than the current standard lane width of 12 feet.
 The new twin-span Governor Mario M. Cuomo Bridge will have eight wider general traffic lanes and shoulders.
 The shoulders of the new crossing will greatly reduce the traffic impact of disabled vehicles and accidents, which caused massive tie-ups on the old bridge.
 The incline approaching the main span will not be as steep, allowing large trucks to maintain consistent speed and reduce engine and braking noise.
 There will also be gently banked curves to further smooth traffic flow and reduce accidents.
-In addition, the new bridge is being built with space to accommodate dedicated bus lanes that have been shown to reduce travel times for all vehicles.
+In addition, the new bridge is being built with dedicated bus lanes that have been shown to reduce travel times for all vehicles.
 The new crossing has the structural capacity to handle rail in the future.
 In April 2016, cashless tolling went into effect, eliminating the need for eastbound drivers to slow down or stop and idle at a toll plaza.